Knowing how to restore and clean encaustic floor tiles is key to keeping a Victorian or Edwardian hallway in top

 When it comes to laying an entire tiled floor, it's important to remember that a concrete floor beneath may need screeding to level it, while a wooden floor will probably require lining with marine ply to strengthen it.

-Equally, if you're working with unglazed tiles – which can be porous and need to be handled with care to avoid staining – it may be worth considering a professional tile fitter.
-Fired Earth have a tiling service we highly recommended.
+Equally, if you're working with unglazed tiles – which can be porous and need to be handled with care to avoid staining – it is a skilled job, is definitely worth considering a professional tile fitter.

-If there isn’t rot, subsidence or another problem in your sub-floor, you can restore old hallway floor tiles yourself by carefully removing the loose or damaged tiles (see below) and replacing them with intact originals or new tiles cut to match.
+If there isn’t rot, subsidence or another problem in your sub-floor, you can restore old hallway floor tiles yourself by carefully removing the loose or damaged tiles (see below) and replacing them with intact originals, salvaged buys or new tiles cut to match.